JockLawrie/JuliaFromScratch.jl/README.md

 Since this file only uses functions from our package and doesn't define functions, we store it separately from our library of functions (our package).
 We store it as a script in the `scripts` directory - see `my_first_scripts.jl`, which includes instructions for running the script.

-## Further learning

-1. To get a flavour of the syntax, spend 10 minutes [here](https://learnxinyminutes.com/docs/julia/).
-   This intro is for version 1.0.0.
-Although released in 2018, it is still valid code.
-   More features have been added since, but the core features are here.

-2. Get started with data manipulation by trying some of the exercises from the [DataFrames.jl](https://dataframes.juliadata.org/stable/) documentation.